 Users of a GSAC Repository are able to find metadata information and access data.
 The user can interact with a GSAC Repository with forms on its web page, or through API calls, or with a client program.
-Using the UNAVCO GSAC Repository in combination with the user guide will help you get started.
+Using the UNAVCO GSAC Repository (link available upon request) in combination with the user guide will help you get started.
 Note that the API details can vary (in a limited way) from one GSAC Repository to another.
 For each Repository that you use, you may need to check details of the user information in the online 'Information' page of the Repository.

 To use GSAC, refer to UNAVCO GSAC User Guide.